StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

       $user.SetPassword("a_new_password")
    ```

-3. Update the password to be used by StackStateAgent service in the Service Control Manager.
+3. Update the password used by StackStateAgent service in the Service Control Manager.
 In PowerShell, run:

    ```sh
       $> sc.exe config StackStateAgent password= "a_new_password"